jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 ### 3. CNN

-Classic CNN consist of alternatively stacked CNN layers and spatial pooling layers

-The CNN layers generate feature maps by linear convolutional filters followed by nonlinear activation functions.
+The CNN layers generate feature maps by conv filters followed by activation funcs.
 The feature map can be calculated as follows:
 $$
 f_{i,j,k} = max(w_k^Tx_{i,j},0)
 $$
-Here $(i, j)$ is the pixel index in the feature map, $x_{i,j}$ stands for the input patch centered at location
+Here $(i, j)$ is the pixel index in the feature map,and $k$ indexs the channels.
-$(i, j)$, and $k$ is used to index the channels of the feature map.

 ##### Disadvantage

-This linear convolution is sufficient for abstraction when the latent concepts are linearly separable.
+This linear conv is sufficient for abstractn when the latent concepts are linearly separable.

-However, representations that achieve good abstraction are generally highly nonlinear functions of the input data
+However, representations that achieve good abstraction are generally highly nonlinear functions.

 CNN addresses it by covering all variations of the latent concepts.
 Namely, having many filters for a single concept.

 But it imposes extra burden on the next layer, which needs to consider all combinations of variations from previous layer.
-As CNN generates a higher level concept by combining the lower level concepts from the layer below

 Therefore, it would be beneficial to do an abstraction before combining them into higher level concepts.

 ##### Maxout Network

-In maxout network, the number of feature maps is reduced by maximum pooling layer.
 Maxout layer makes a piecewise linear approximator which is capable of approximating any convex functions.

-Compared to CNNs, the maxout net can separate concepts that lie within convex sets.

 ##### NIN

 However, maxout network assume latent concept lie within a convex set.

-But It would be necessary to employ a more general approximator, We seek to achieve this by introducing the “NIN” structure, in which a micro network is introduced within each CNN layer to compute more abstract features for local patches.
+But a more general approximator is bttr, We achieve this by the “NIN” structure, in which a micro network is introduced within each CNN layer to compute more abstract features for local patches.

-Sliding a micro network over the input has been proposed in several previous works for specific problems.
+Sliding a micro network over the input has been proposed in previous works:

-- SMLP  applies a shared multilayer perceptron on different patches;
+- SMLP  applies a shared MLP on different patches;
-- in another work, a neural network based filter is trained for face detection.

-NIN is proposed from a more general perspective, the micro network is integrated into CNN for a better abstractions of features.
+NIN is proposed from a more general perspective: **for a better abstraction**.

 ### 4. NIN

 ##### MLP Convolution Layers

-Given no priors about the distributions of the latent concepts, it is desirable to use a universal function approximator for feature extraction of the local patches.
+Given no priors about the distributions of the latent concepts, it is desirable to use a universal function approximator.

-Radial basis network and multilayer perceptron are two well known universal function approximators.
-We choose multilayer perceptron in this work for two reasons.
+Radial basis network and MLP are two universal function approximators.
+We choose multilayer perceptron for:

 - First, MLP is trainable using BP.
-- Second, MLP can be a deep model itself, in the purpose of feature re-use.
+- Second, MLP can be deep in the purpose of feature re-use.

-The calculation performed by mlpconv layer is shown as follows:
+The calculation performed by mlpconv layer is as follows:
 $$
 f_{i,j,k_1}^1 = \max(w^1_{k_1}x_{i,j}+b_{k_1},0)\\
 ...\\